tacodevs/taskcollect/CONTRIBUTING.md

      </select><br>
      ```

-  2. Update the list of enrolled institutions at the start of `server.Run`:
+  2. Update the list of enrolled institutions at the top of `src/main.go`:

      ```go
+     var schools = []string{
+     	"gihs",
-     enrol("gihs", "newschool", "uofa")
+     	"newschool",
+     	"uofa",
+     }
      ```

   3. Add institution timezone and login configurations to `server.auth`: